 Introduction to Torii

 Torii is a powerful authentication framework for Rust applications that gives you complete control over your users' data.
-Unlike hosted solutions like Auth0, Clerk, or WorkOS that store user information in their cloud, Torii lets you own and manage your authentication stack while providing modern auth features through a flexible plugin system.
+Unlike hosted solutions like Auth0, Clerk, or WorkOS that store user information in their cloud, Torii lets you own and manage your authentication stack while providing modern auth features through a flexible service architecture.

 With Torii, you get the best of both worlds - powerful authentication capabilities combined with full data sovereignty and the ability to store user data wherever you choose.